arian-askari/ChatGPT-RetrievalQA/README.md

 ### Answer ranking dataset

-This dataset is based on the public HC3 dataset [1], although our experimental setup and evaluation will be quite different.
+This dataset is based on the public [HC3 dataset](https://github.com/Hello-SimpleAI/chatgpt-comparison-detection), although our experimental setup and evaluation will be quite different.
 We will use a different set of test queries and we will use relevance judges to evaluate the quality of answer ranking retrieval.

 | Description                                           | Filename                                                                                                                | File size |                        Num Records | Format                                                         |